Healthy Mashed Sweet Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-These healthy mashed sweet potatoes give you everything you want from this go-to side, but with an exciting twist.
+These healthy mashed sweet potatoes give you everything you want from this classic side dish, but with an exciting twist.
 When the potatoes are mashed, you stir in honey, balsamic vinegar and red pepper flakes.
-They add so much to a standard mash.
+They add so much to a standard mash that you won’t feel like you have to add butter.

 Mashed sweet potatoes in a bowl with fresh herbs.

-Nothing gets better than a comfort food kind of side dish like mashed potatoes.
-When you make a mash just right, it turns out smooth, creamy and somehow light, which is asking a lot from potatoes.
+It’s lighter comfort food.
+Nothing gets better than a cozy kind of side dish like mashed potatoes.
+When you make a mash just right, it turns out smooth, creamy and somehow fluffy, which is asking a lot from potatoes.

-Using sweet potatoes and not relying on butter is what makes this mashed sweet potato recipe healthier while still being the versatile, tasty side you want for Thanksgiving or a weeknight dinner.
+They don’t rely on butter for flavor.
+Using sweet potatoes, honey and balsamic vinegar is what makes this mashed sweet potato recipe healthier while still being the versatile, tasty side you want for Thanksgiving or a weeknight fall-winter dinner.

 Why These Mashed Potatoes are Healthy